staeter/work-in-progress/dialogue.md

 # Dialogue

-This document is a first attempt at defining the requirements of Dialogue, a social network for the future of humanity.
+This document is a first attempt at defining the requirements of Dialogue, a new platform redefining the role of online social networks.
 We states our goals and build toward an extensive list of requirements.

 ## Core Principles

-Some of these core principles might be idealistic, unreachable or even a bit vague but they serve as a north star.
-Every requirement and every feature has to be justified and can be debated relative to these principles.
+These core principles serve as a north star, every requirement and every feature has to be justified and can be debated relative to these principles.

-Each principle corresponds to a specific idea and are thought not to overlap with others.
-The principles 1-2 are philosophical, 3-7 social, 8-12 technical and 13-16 methodological.
-Apart from these groupings, they are sorted in no particular order.
-The numbers are only there for referencing sake.

 1. **Humanizing**: Foster goodwill, empathy, openness and constructive communication.
 2. **Optimistic**: Build confidence in our collective ability to overcome current challenges and shape better futures through human ingenuity.